Professional wrestling strikes: Seated senton

 Also known as vertical splash or butt drop, is the most common form to perform this maneuver.
 A wrestler jumps down to a sitting position across the chest or stomach of a fallen opponent.
 This particular move is usually executed one of two ways.
 One sees the wrestler stand over the opponent and drop to either a seated position (like Rikishi) or a kneeling position (like Bastion Booger's Trip to the Batcave).
 The other is performed with the opponent lying near one of the turnbuckles, with the wrestler climbing to the middle rope and bouncing on it before performing the senton (Yokozuna's Banzai Drop).
 A variation of the seated senton was performed by Earthquake, whose Earthquake Splash would see him run off the ropes to gain momentum for the senton and then jump onto the opponent while running.
 It is also an obvious and often-used counter to the sunset flip.

 Somersault senton

 Another slight variation on a standard senton sees the attacking wrestler jump and flip forward 180° so that the lower back impacts on the opponent's chest or head.
+Bam Bam Bigelow, Satoru Asako, Mighty Inoue, Nia Jax and other wrestlers have used this as a signature move.